Do an initial search to explore sources. Screen out those that are clearly of poor quality or not relevant to your needs.

 It is easy to add, delete, and rearrange bookmarks, so as your thinking progresses and you narrow your topic, modify your bookmark file whenever you need to.

-RefWorks and EndNote are two of the leading citation managers, and HSL provides instruction in both.
-See HSL's RefWorks Get Started Guide and EndNote Quick Tips guide to get started.
-For a comparison of these two programs, see http://guides.lib.unc.edu/comparecitationmanagers.
+Zotero and EndNote are two of the leading citation managers, and HSL provides instruction in both.
+See HSL's Zotero and EndNote Quick Tips guides to get started.
+For a comparison of these two programs, see https://guides.lib.unc.edu/comparecitationmanagers.

 In virtually any field of research, there are likely to be numerous blogs and other social media sites (such as Twitter) maintained by experts who post their observations on trends and issues.
 Many organizations post news items and commentary on current events.
 Such sites are an excellent way to keep abreast of the latest news and trends in your field.